Ream-Team/help/assistant/index.md

 ### What's an "Anthropic API token"?

-Ream Assistant is currently powered by Anthropic's [Claude Sonnet 3.5 language model](https://www.anthropic.com/claude) due to its strong LaTeX expertise and low latency responses.
-An API token is a key that enables the user to use Claude Sonnet in applications beyond Anthropic [chat site](https://claude.ai/).
-Note: this means that you will be charged according to Anthropic's API [pricing](https://www.anthropic.com/pricing).
+Ream Assistant is currently powered by Anthropic's <a href="https://www.anthropic.com/claude" target="_blank">Claude Sonnet 3.5 language model</a> due to its strong LaTeX expertise and low latency responses.
+An API token is a key that enables the user to use Claude Sonnet in applications beyond Anthropic <a href="https://claude.ai/" target="_blank">chat site</a>.
+Note: this means that you will be charged according to Anthropic's API <a href="https://www.anthropic.com/pricing" target="_blank">pricing</a>.

 ### Getting an Anthropic API token

-First, create an Anthropic account [here.](https://console.anthropic.com/login).
+First, create an Anthropic account <a href="https://console.anthropic.com/login" target="_blank">here</a>.

 #### Adding Credits